COPD Exacerbation: From Diagnosis to Treatment

 Determine if Patient Can Be Treated Outpatient or Requires Hospitalization

-- Inpatient criteria includes
+- Inpatient criteria:

-- Failure to respond to initial management
+- Failure of exacerbation to respond to initial medical management

 - Insufficient home support